 Spicy tuna quinoa salad

 Swap your chocolate or cereal bar for a handful of dried apple rings with a few almonds or walnuts.
-Dried fruit is four times as sweet as its fresh equivalent - which is great if you've got an exercise class or a gym session planned for the afternoon.
+Dried fruit is four times as sweet as its fresh equivalent, which is great if you've got an exercise class or a gym session planned for the afternoon.
 Combining dried fruit with nuts helps stabilise the release of their sugars keeping you energised for longer.
-Alternatively stock your fridge with plenty of low calorie nibbles like cherry tomatoes, apples and vegetable crudités, which will prevent you reaching for the biscuit tin when you fancy something sweet or crunchy.
+Alternatively stock your fridge with plenty of low-calorie nibbles like cherry tomatoes, apples and vegetable crudités that will prevent you reaching for the biscuit tin when you fancy something sweet or crunchy.

-Don't curfew carbs - they're low in fat, fibre-rich and help you relax in the evening.
-Combine them with some healthy essential fats the ones you find in oily fish like salmon, mackerel and sardines as well as nuts, seeds and their oils.
-Your body can use these healthy fats overnight for regeneration and repair, which is important for maintaining healthy skin and hair.
+Don't curfew carbs.
+They're low in fat, fibre-rich and help you relax in the evening.
+Combine them with some healthy essential fats, the ones you find in oily fish like salmon, mackerel and sardines as well as nuts, seeds and their oils.
+Your body can use these healthy fats along with protein overnight for regeneration and repair, important for maintaining healthy skin and hair.